bugfender/BugfenderSDK-iOS/README.md

 As shown above, there are 3 kind of log levels: `BFLogLevelDefault`, `BFLogLevelWarning`, `BFLogLevelError`.

+When compiling in DEBUG, Bug Fender will redirect the logs to the NSLog, displaying your messages in the console.
+However, when not compiling on DEBUG (RELEASE, for example), Bug Fender won't output anything on the console.

-Also, you can manually specify a tag o set of tags (string separated by comas) and a log level by using the following method:
+Additionally, you can manually specify a tag o set of tags (string separated by comas) and a log level by using the following method:

 - `BFLog2(level, tag, ...)`: Where log level is one of the enums shown above, tag is an string containing tags separated by coma, and then the log itself.